naneja/ece3514/assignments/a8_linked_lists/README.md

 * Starter code with implementation instructions is given in the respective .hpp files

-* src/main has a working exaample and expected output.
-However, you should test main with different examples and  special cases.
+* main.cpp has an example including expected output.
+However, you should test main with different examples and  special cases before submission.

 ## Submission

 * singly_linked.hpp
 * circularly_linked.hpp
 * doubly_linked.hpp
+* In all of these files your task is to implement functions discussed in the class.
+However, there are additional functions also:
+  * concatenate for SinglyLinkedList

+  * reverse for SinglyLinkedList

+  * concatenate for DoublyLinkedList

+  * splitEven for CircularlyLinkedList

+  * These functions must be implemented using pointer links without copy/move operation.
+* Please note main.cpp or test.cpp are not required for this assignment.
+* No points will be awarded if instructions are not followed irrespective of autograder passing test cases.